-Forces automatic select EPROM or FLASH type by reading of electronic ID from the chip, inserted currently in ZIF socket of programmer.
-Optional parameter xx means pins number of device in ZIF (this time are valid 28 or 32 pins only) and it is required just for older programmers without insertion test capability.
+Forces automatic select EPROM or FLASH type by reading of electronic ID from the chip, inserted currently in ZIF socket of programming module.
+Optional parameter xx means pins number of device in ZIF socket (this time are valid 28 or 32 pins only) and it is required just for older programmers without insertion test capability.
 For others programmers the xx parameter can be omitted, because is ignored.

+/Eprom Flash Autoselect

-/Eprom\Flash\Autoselect /Eprom Flash Autoselect:32
+/Eprom Flash Autoselect:32